 And finally, DC found some real-life superheroes this spring, as Patty Jenkins and Gal Gadot arrived to redeem the studio from the hugely disappointing ‘Suicide Squad’.
 Although Gadot’s more recent appearance in ‘The Justice League’ wasn’t enough to save the film from being a box office flop, DC have rightly extended her contract, with the sequel to Wonder Woman scheduled to hit theaters November 2019.

 Narrowly pipping ‘Spider-Man: Homecoming’ to the post, Wonder Woman only topped the weekly Most Pirated Chart once in 2017.
 It did, however, make the top ten every week for a ridiculous four and a half months, making Wonder Woman the most pirated films of 2017.

 Sign up to our Newsletter

 Keep yourself protected: Use a VPN

 Again, BestVPN.com does not condone illegally downloading any of the films listed in this article.

 If you are, however, one of those 100 million people in the U.S. or 40 million in the U.K. who do access these films through illicit means, you will want to protect your identity by using a VPN.
-Have a look at our reviews of the 5 Best VPNs for Torrenting, P2P and File sharing.
+Have a look at our reviews of the Best VPN for Torrents.

 Image Credit: shutterstock.com/g/donfiore